luis8h/dotfiles/.config/nvim/README.md

 ### lsp setup

+##### add new lsp server
-- to add an lsp server add it to the `ensure_installed` array in `lua/plugins/mason.lua` or use `:Mason` to install it manually
+- to add an lsp server add it to the `ensure_installed` array in `./lua/plugins/mason.lua` or use `:Mason` to install it manually
 - the plugins `mason-lspconfig` and `lsp-config` automatically enable the server with a default config
-- to override this config create a file (named after the lsp server) in the `lsp` directory
+- to override this config create a file (named after the lsp server) in the `./lsp` directory

+##### other configuration
-- autocompletion is configured in `lua/plugins/cmp.lua`
+- autocompletion is configured in `./lua/plugins/cmp.lua`
-- all other lsp settings are located in `lua/luis8h/lsp.lua`
+- all other lsp settings are located in `./lua/luis8h/lsp.lua`

+##### java
+- for java (jdtls) a separate plugin was added to unlock all capabilities
+- the configuration for this plugin lives in the `./ftplugin/java.lua` file and gets executed everytime a `.java` file is opened